CEMPD/SMOKE-ExampleCase/README.md

 To test SMOKE and its components, users have to follow the next steps:

-1. Make a test directory in your system where all code and inputs will be placed, i.e.
+1. Make a test directory in your system where all code, inputs, and output will be placed under, i.e.
 ```
 cd someplaceinyoursystem/
 mkdir /path_to_your_SMOKE_test_folder/